Pr0fe5s0r/PhishingBot/README.md

-# PhishingBot
+# PhishingBot:
 Phishing Bot is a simple Phishing tool.
 It has ngrok tunnel.

-# Installation
+# Installation:
 1. `sudo git clone https://github.com/Pr0fe5s0r/PhishingBot`
 2.  `cd PhishingBot`
 3.  `sudo chmod 777 *`
 4.  `./b0t.sh`

-# Alert!
+# Legal disclaimer:
-This one is created for only educational purpose.
-If you done something me or my team is not responsible.
+Usage of PhishBot for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.